 - Any example mentioned in The Anime of the Game.

 - Sonic the Hedgehog has had four completely different TV series (While the others were in their own continuities, Sonic X specifically adapted the stories of the Sonic Adventure series):

 - Street Fighter has had several animated adaptations.
 The American cartoon is generally considered the worst of the bunch.

-- Mega Man had a cartoon in the early 90's.
-The character designs were modified from the original art and had some generic plots.
+- Mega Man had an animated series by Ruby-Spears that aired from 1994 to 1995.
+The character designs were modified from the original art and took some liberties with the source material (particularly with Proto Man's allegiance, who was one of Mega Man's allies in the game, became Dr. Wily's primary henchman on the show).
 There was also a 3-part OVA, in a separate continuity, that did use the original artwork.
 It was mainly used to provide basic information about Japanese culture.